RaulPPelaez/UAMMD/docs/Integrator/FluctuatingHydrodynamics.rst

 ......

 1- I want to fiddle with the boundary conditions:
-    -Check the function pbc_cells and fetchScalar in file ICM_Compressible/utils.cuh, which handles what happens when trying to access the information of a cell
+    -Check the file :code:`ICM_Compressible/GhostCells.cuh`, which handles the filling of the ghost layer.
+You might also want to check the :code:`ICM_Compressible/Fluctuations.cuh`, which among other things handles the ghost layer for the fluctuations.
+Finally, if particles are involved, you will probably need to modify the spreading kernel (see below).
-    -You can also influence the solver itself (for instance to define special rules for the surfaces of the domain) in the functions of the file FluidSolver.cuh.
+    -You can also influence the solver itself (for instance to define special rules for the surfaces of the domain) in the functions of the file :code:`ICM_Compressible/FluidSolver.cuh`.

-2- I want to chenge the spreading kernel:
+2- I want to change the spreading kernel:
     -Change the line "using Kernel" below to the type of your kernel.
 You might also have to change the initialization in the spreading and interpolation functions in ICM_Compressible.cu.
 You will also have to change the relation between the hydrodynamic radius and the number of fluid cells, do this in the ICM_Compressible constructor.

 3- I want to add some special fluid forcing: